18F/development-guide/pages/security/output_encoding.md

 There are some cases where ouput may not be correctly escaped in React components.
 Here are some of those cases:

 - Using the `dangerouslySetInnerHTML` prop (it's named this for a reason)
-- Passing state from the server, JSON stringifying it without seralizing it
+- Passing state from the server, JSON stringifying it without serializing it
 - Using user supplied `href` values
 - Incorrect usages of `eval`